Preventive Medicine for Zoo Animals

 All dead animals should be necropsied.
 This should include gross and histopathologic evaluation of tissue and viral, bacterial, or fungal cultures when appropriate.
 Tissues should also be saved for potential future examinations.
 A thorough pathology examination allows evaluation of medical, management, and nutritional programs.
 It is also valuable in identifying problems requiring immediate action to safeguard the health of the collection.
 Variations in anatomy should be recorded, because such observations may aid in future diagnostic procedures or therapy in the species.

-A successful control program is continuous and requires a concerted effort by zoo staff to minimize harborage and food for pests, in addition to the use of mechanical and chemical control methods.
-Choice of agent, method of use, and storage may minimize zoo animals' access to pesticides and the risk of secondary poisoning.
+A successful control program is continual and requires a concerted effort by zoo staff to minimize harborage and food for pests, in addition to the use of mechanical and chemical control methods.
+Choice of agent, method of use, and storage may minimize zoo animals’ access to pesticides and the risk of secondary poisoning.
 Common zoo pests may serve as important disease vectors.
 For example, cockroaches are intermediate hosts for GI parasites of primates and birds; rodents can harbor and spread Listeria, Salmonella, and Leptospira spp and Francisella tularensis.
 Wild and feral carnivores such as foxes, raccoons, and domestic dogs and cats can devastate animal collections through predatory attacks and may be important vectors for viral diseases such as rabies, parvovirus, and canine distemper.
 Raccoons may also transmit Baylisascaris parasites, which can cause larval migration, resulting in fatal neuropathy in some species.
 Pigeons, geese, ducks, and starlings are potential reservoirs for avian diseases; they consume or contaminate animal food and deposit droppings everywhere.
 Arthropod vectors can transmit pathogens such as West Nile virus.

 Some zoos have either a staff nutritionist or a nutritional consultant on contract.
 Zoos that do not should have some degree of veterinary oversight of diets and diet changes.
 This is especially true for addition of native or exotic plant species to the diet as browse for either enrichment or as an integral part of the diet.
 Protocols should be developed for diet formulation, diet changes, and addition of plant material to the diet.